Josh Bell Player Props: Guardians vs. Twins

 Josh Bell At The Plate

-- Bell is batting .211 with nine doubles, three home runs and 21 walks.
+- Bell is hitting .205 with nine doubles, three home runs and 21 walks.

-- In 60.0% of his 30 games this season, Bell has picked up at least one hit.
-He's also had four multi-hit games.

-- In 10.0% of his games this year, he has gone deep, and 2.3% of his trips to the plate.
+- In 9.7% of his games this year, he has hit a long ball, and 2.3% of his trips to the dish.

 - In 13 games this season, Bell has picked up an RBI, with more than one RBI once.

-- He has scored in seven of 30 games so far this season.
+- He has scored in seven games this season (22.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.